 If we talk about the porcelain then it is denser and water-resistant as compare to ceramic when it’s about resistant to fluid passing through it.

 Easier to cut

-As we know ceramic is less impenetrable as compare to porcelain, so it’s easier to cut them off.
+As we know ceramic is less impenetrable as compared to porcelain, so it’s easier to cut them off.
 Ceramic tiles are the best option for those customers who want to involve tiles in different shapes and angles and even planks.
-One can mix and match in patterns that reflect the theme of the home.
+One can mix and match patterns that reflect the theme of the home.